faragorn/open-api-specs/README.md

 # OpenAPI Specifications

-This is what I hope will become a collective library of [OpenAPI Specifications (formerly Swagger)](https://swagger.io/) for various Public APIs.
+This is what my collection of [OpenAPI specs(formerly Swagger)](https://swagger.io/) for various Public APIs.
+All of the API definitions will be contributed to a larger library: [https://github.com/APIs-guru/openapi-directory](https://github.com/APIs-guru/openapi-directory)

 Feel free to contribute your API specifications, please see the [contributing guide](#contributing-guide)